-- Enable Collapse Transformations for the nested composition to ignore its boundaries (Figure 4.6).
+Enable Collapse Transformations to allow the nested composition to ignore its boundaries (Figure 4.6).

 Figure 4.6.
 The nested comp has a blue background and the leg of the letter “p” extends outside its boundaries (top); a simple quick fix is to enable Collapse Transformations, and the boundaries of the nested comp are ignored (bottom).

-Collapse Transformations is the most difficult of these to get your head around, so it’s worth a closer look.
+Collapse Transformations is the most difficult of these to get your head around, so here is a closer look.

-In After Effects, when a comp is nested in another comp, effectively becoming a layer, the ordinary behavior is for the nested comp to render completely before the layer is animated, blended, or otherwise adjusted (with effects or masks) in the master comp.
+In After Effects, when a comp is nested in another comp, effectively becoming a layer, the ordinary behavior is for the nested comp to be rendered completely before the layer can be adjusted in any form in the master comp.

-However, there are immediate exceptions.
-Keyframe interpolations, frame blending, and motion blur are all affected by the settings (including frame rate and timing) of the master comp—they are calculated according to its settings (which can become tricky; see the next section).
+However, there are exceptions.
+Keyframe interpolations, frame blending, and motion blur are all affected by the settings of the master comp—they use its frame rate, and thus keyframe timing (which can become tricky; see the next section).
 3D position data and blending modes, on the other hand, are not passed through unless Collapse Transformations is enabled.
-Enable the toggle and it is almost as if the pre-composed layers reside in the master comp—but now any 3D camera or lighting in the subcomp is overridden by the camera and lights in the master comp.
+Enable the toggle and it is almost as if the precomposed layers reside in the master comp—except that any 3D camera or lighting in the subcomp is overridden by the camera and lights in the master comp.

-Not only that, but layers with Collapse Transformations lose access to blending modes—presumably to avoid conflicts with those in the subcomp.
+Any layer with Collapse Transformations enabled loses access to blending modes—those in the subcomp take precedence (and you can’t set two blending modes to one layer, obviously).
 Now here comes the trickiest part: Apply any effect to the layer (even Levels with the neutral defaults, which doesn’t affect the look of the layer) and you force After Effects to render the collapsed layer, making blending modes operable.
 It is now what the Adobe developers call a parenthesized comp.
 Such a nested comp is both collapsed and not: You can apply a blending mode, but 3D data is passed through (Figure 4.7).

 Figure 4.7.
-You’re not supposed to be able to apply blending modes to ray-traced 3D scenes.
+You’re not supposed to be able to apply blending modes to ray-traced and other 3D scenes.
 You can precomp such a scene and enable Collapse Transformations so that all of its ray-traced 3D qualities are passed through, but you still can’t apply a blending mode such as Add (shown here).
-However, if you add a simple effect such as Levels, unadjusted, transformations and shading are still passed through, but they no longer interact in 3D with the master comp.
+However, if you add a simple effect, such as Levels, unadjusted, transformations and shading are still passed through—occasionally a handy trick.

-To collapse transformations but not 3D data, apply any effect—even one of the Expression Controls effects that don’t by themselves do anything—to parenthesize the comp.
+So, if you need to collapse transformations but retain 3D data, apply any effect—even one of the Expression Controls effects that don’t by themselves do anything—to parenthesize the comp.

-After Effects is not rigid about time, but digital video itself is.
+After Effects is not rigid about time, but digital video—whether source or output—definitely is.
 You can freely mix and change frame rates among compositions without changing the timing, as has been shown.
 However, because your source clips always have a very specific rate, pay close attention when you

 - import an image sequence